wpswings/woo-refund-and-exchange-lite/readme.txt

 * Create a dedicated mailing system for refund management
 * Add predefined elements in email content with shortcodes
 * Communicate with customers through messages and Emails
-* Admin can add shortcode for order_id in the emails to track down the customer from whom refund and exchange request is made
+* Admin can add the shortcode for order_id in the emails to track down the customer from whom refund and exchange request is made
 * Serve the full RMA features to multilingual buyers (internationally) with *WPML translation*.
 * Manage return and refund features for Cash on delivery(COD) buyers.